astine/swank-client/swank-description.markdown

             (failing-gracefully .
 0)))

 List the forms surrounding the point and the level of indentation each one implies.
 Slime uses this information to properly auto-indent code while it is being typed.

+---

+## RPC Calls
+Here is a (partial) list of available RPC calls

+###swank:interactive-eval - `(swank:interactive-eval 'form)`
+   Evaluate code Lisp image Slime is controlling

+- form: Form to be evaluated in Lisp image

+###swank:listener-eval - `(swank:listener-eval 'form)`
+   Evaluate code Lisp image Slime is controlling

+- form: Form to be evaluated in Lisp image

+###swank:invoke-nth-restart-for-emacs - `(swank:invoke-nth-restart-for-emacs 'level 'restart-number)`
+   Invoke a restart

+- level:          The condition on which to invoke the restart
+- restart-number: The number of the restart to invoke

+###swank:throw-to-toplevel - `(swank:throw-to-toplevel)`
+   Breaks out of the debugger